Keyboard shortcuts

 char-digit?

-Returns #t if the character is a decimal digit.
+Returns #t if the character is an ascii decimal digit.

 char-downcase